VinitKumar01/2025-Daily-Code-Logs/README.md

 18-2-2025 || Done total 22 types of patterns till now (easy, medium and hard).

 19-2-2025 || Learnt about monorepo and turborepo also coded ai part for twitter in second brain project.

+20-2-2025 || Learnt initial stl library in c++ also coded some framer motion animations in the second brain project.